What is decreasing term life insurance?

 A pay out could help replace your lost earnings or pay for any necessary home alterations required as a result of your condition.

-Policy in trustYou could write your policy in trust, which means the money is paid directly to your beneficiaries, rather than becoming part of your estate.
+Write life insurance in trustYou could write your policy in trust, which means the money is paid directly to your beneficiaries, rather than becoming part of your estate.

 Your spouse (if a beneficiary) can then decide if they would like to use the money to pay off the mortgage, or if they would rather sell the house and use the money elsewhere.